fgm/beanstalkd/README.txt

 $ git clone git://github.com/pda/pheanstalk.git

-or download the latest version from https://github.com/pda/pheanstalk and untar/unzip it into one of the above directories.
+or download the version 2.1 from https://github.com/pda/pheanstalk/archive/v2.1.0.tar.gz and

+untar/unzip it into one of the above directories.

 Installation